earldouglas/sectery/CONTRIBUTING.md

 ## Producer

-Message responses are coded in the [`Producer`][Producer.scala] implementations in the [`sectery.producers` package][sectery.producers].
+Message responses are coded in the [`Producer`][Producer.scala] implementations in the [`sectery.producers` package][sectery.producers] of the `producers` module.

-[Producer.scala]: src/main/scala/sectery/Producer.scala
+[Producer.scala]: modules/producers/src/main/scala/sectery/Producer.scala
-[sectery.producers]: src/main/scala/sectery/producers/
+[sectery.producers]: modules/producers/src/main/scala/sectery/producers/

 To add support for a new message response: